- About the Author

 Finally, the payment method chosen by the player can also affect withdrawal speed.
 Payment methods such as wire transfers or eCheck tend to take longer than methods such as e-wallets or credit cards.

-Using a VPN is not without risks when gambling at an online casino.
+Using a VPN is not without risks when gambling online.
 While it won’t impact your withdrawal speed, it could lead to your account being frozen or winnings being confiscated.
 Online gambling is a safe and fun way to spend time, but avoid using VPNs.